-The Portland Street SRF presents a major opportunity to comprehensively plan an important part of the City Centre that is characterised by largely dated post-war buildings for a new commercially-led mixed use area focusing on employment generation.
+The Portland Street SRF presents a major opportunity to comprehensively plan an important part of the city centre that is characterised by largely dated post-war buildings for a new commercially-led mixed use area focusing on employment generation.

-This highly desirable location links key city centre neighbourhoods at Piccadilly, The Village, Chinatown, and the Oxford Road Corridor.
+This highly desirable location links key city centre neighbourhoods at Piccadilly, the Village, Chinatown, and the Oxford Road Corridor.

 There are no listed structures within its boundaries.
-The area presents an opportunity for development of the highest quality of design and use of materials, with a mix of uses including offices, hotels, residential, car parking, retail and community.
+The area presents an opportunity for development featuring the highest quality design and use of materials, with a mix of uses including offices, hotels, residential, car parking, retail and community.
+All these suggested uses will be demand led.

-The vision for the Portland Street area is for a new co-ordinated, office-led mixed-use district that is befitting of this important location and gateway in the heart of the City Centre.
-High quality new buildings and extensions will improve the post-war perception of the area by introducing high density development and a mix of employment generating and residential uses that complement the surrounding areas, as well as including new public realm and active frontages to transform the pedestrian environment.
+The vision for the Portland Street area is for a new co-ordinated, office-led mixed-use district that is befitting of this important location and gateway in the heart of the city centre.
+High-quality new buildings and extensions will improve the post-war perception of the area by introducing high density development and a mix of employment generating and residential uses that complement the surrounding areas, as well as including new public realm and active frontages to transform the pedestrian environment.

-Site 4 of the Portland Street SRF currently comprises a surface car park and a two storey Public House (New York New York) outside the site boundary on the corner of Bloom Street and Abingdon Street.
-The car park is utilised by the local community during events hosted within the Village, which includes Manchester Pride, where the site assists with the facilitation of the Pride Parade.
-Given the social and cultural importance of such events to the Village, and the wider City Centre, in maintaining and strengthening its identity, the SRF details replacement car parking as well as the inclusion of a potential dedicated events space.
-This is located within site 3 and could cater for this need to allow these important community uses to continue within the SRF area.
+Site 4 of the Portland Street SRF currently comprises a surface car park and a two storey public house (New York New York) outside the site boundary on the corner of Bloom Street and Abingdon Street.
+The car park is used by the local community during events hosted within the Village, which includes Manchester Pride, where the site assists with the facilitation of the Pride Parade.

+Given the social and cultural importance of such events to the Village, and the wider city centre, in terms of maintaining and strengthening its identity, the SRF details replacement car parking as well as the inclusion, for example, of a potential dedicated events space.
+This is located within site 3 and could allow these important community uses to continue within the SRF area.
+This will be determined through the Council's working relationships with the Village and LGBTQ+ community.

-The preparation and delivery of the Portland Street SRF will bring economic benefits to the local area and City as a whole given the proposals will drive growth in jobs, supported by an additional 250 housing units.
+The preparation and delivery of the Portland Street SRF will bring economic benefits to the local area and city as a whole as the proposals will drive growth in jobs, supported by an additional 250 homes.